In this post: How to paint furniture with latex paint!

 - Use FLAT paint!

-- Don’t buy a paint and primer in one!
-Most of it is not really paint and primer, it’s just thick, gloppy paint.
-Which means it won’t go on well and won’t go as far.
+- Be sure to test other “paint and primer in ones”.
+A lot of them are more like thick, gloppy paint.
+Which means they won’t go on well and won’t go as far.

 - Use clear wax/paste first and then use the darker was/paste on top.
 If you end up with a look that’s too dark add some more clear wax and buff off some of the darkness.